XCOPRI® (CENOBAMATE TABLETS) CV IS INDICATED FOR THE TREATMENT

-0 prescriptions have been written to date for XCOPRI2*
+prescriptions written to date for XCOPRI2‡

 ZERO